 Join the BioResource

-Each of us can make a unique and valuable contribution to medical research.
-The support and goodwill of our members are vital to the ongoing success of the NIHR BioResource.
+Each of us can make a unique and valuable contribution to health research.
+The support and goodwill of our volunteers is vital to our role as a facilitator of research that can benefit millions of people living with serious health conditions.

 Why join us?

-By joining the BioResource, you can play an important part in making medicine better.
+By joining the NIHR BioResource, you can play an important role in helping drive health research forward.

-Everyone who volunteers contributes to the search for better diagnoses and treatment.
-Without willing members and study participants, research cannot progress.
+Everyone who volunteers contributes to the search for better diagnosis and treatment into a range of common and rare diseases.

 If you decide to join, you will donate a blood or saliva sample and be asked to complete a health and lifestyle questionnaire.

-We'll also ask you to fill in a consent form that describes how your samples might be used and enables us to match you to a specific research study.
+We'll also ask you to fill in a consent form that describes how your data and samples will be used and allows us to match you to specific research studies.

 If you match the research team’s criteria, you will get a letter with all the study information and what you would be required to do, if you choose to take part.